Tkachov/Square/02_docs/en/06_Main_Window.md

 There are three fullscreen modes in SDL:
 * **0**, — windowed mode,
-* **SDL_WINDOW_FULLSCREEN**, — "fake" fullscreen,
+* **SDL_WINDOW_FULLSCREEN**, — “fake” fullscreen,
-* **SDL_WINDOW_FULLSCREEN_DESKTOP**, — "real" fullscreen.
+* **SDL_WINDOW_FULLSCREEN_DESKTOP**, — “real” fullscreen.

-In "fake" fullscreen mode SDL changes display's resolution to correspond your application's surface size (so it's stretched to a whole screen).
+In “fake” fullscreen mode SDL changes display's resolution to correspond your application's surface size (so it's stretched to a whole screen).

-In "real" fullscreen mode your application gets surface with a size of the display, so you can use more space.
+In “real” fullscreen mode your application gets surface with a size of the display, so you can use more space.

 ### Fullscreen_Mode